What Is Blended Learning? (+Types, Benefits, Examples)

 3. Facilitates corporate training feedback

 Feedback from employees is used as an indication of their performance levels.
 But the traditional training methods make it challenging for organizations to collect employee feedback regularly.
-The self-reporting surveys are unreliable most of the time, which might affect the quality of employees’ performance within an organization.
+The self-reporting surveys (download template below) are unreliable most of the time, which might affect the quality of employees’ performance within an organization.

 An effective blended learning platform lets employees track their performance via periodic online quizzes and tests and saves you valuable time spent in collecting training feedback in a physical environment.
 Online blended learning platforms can help track the time taken by an employee to complete a task, the number of times they take a lesson, and the efficacy of blended learning.